-We contend that knowledge sharing is the only way forward.
+We contend that knowledge sharing is the best way forward.
 Disseminating our approaches, methods, and even (where appropriate) our data sets will help all of us to do better research.

 In fact, for-profit and non-profit organizations alike are increasingly finding that joint ventures are the most efficient, if not the only, way to solve certain problems.
+For example:

-For example, NGOs increasingly create multilateral alliances with companies and governments to deliver aid and assistance, such as microfinance products.
-Telecommunications companies partner with NGOs to deliver mobile money services, which are notoriously difficult to scale.
-And academics are finding that they must break out of their disciplinary silos to find answers to key questions.
+- NGOs increasingly create multilateral alliances with companies and governments to deliver aid and assistance, such as microfinance products - Telecommunications companies partner with NGOs to deliver mobile money services, which are notoriously difficult to scale - Academics are finding that they must break out of their disciplinary silos to answer key questions, such as by using mixed methods approaches (not always an easy task)

 It is clear that cooperation can provide significant benefits across the board.
-The problem to date is that there are few avenues through which we can share our innovations across all sectors of consumer finance (commercial, government, development, academia).
-Much commercial information is proprietary.
-Most academic journals live behind pay walls.
-NGO reports logically focus on outcomes and do not always describe their research and evaluation processes in detail.
+The problem to date is that there are few avenues through which we can share our innovations across all sectors of consumer finance (commercial, government, development, academia):

+- Much commercial information is proprietary - Most academic journals live behind pay walls NGO reports logically focus on outcomes and do not always describe their research and evaluation processes in detail

 Even if all of this information were recorded and published in open access sources, most researchers don't have time to search through thousands of articles to find relevant information.